rossant/galry/docs/manual.md

 New interaction events can be defined.

-As soon as an user action happens during the lifetime of the widget, galry finds the associated interaction event according to the current interaction mode.
+As soon as an user action happens during the lifetime of the widget, Galry finds the associated interaction event according to the current interaction mode.
 Then, that interaction event and the relevant action parameters (returned by the function specified in the binding) are passed to the `InteractionManager`.
 This manager contains one or several